 The need to review our public toilets service.

-This review lists the public toilets we currently have and proposes what could happen to them in the future to protect and improve important public toilets sites, whilst also balancing the costs of what we can afford.
+This review listed the public toilets we currently have and proposed what could happen to them in the future to protect and improve important public toilets sites, whilst also balancing the costs of what we can afford.

-This is based on some guiding principles which will ensure we have the right toilet in the right place, these factors include:
+It was based on some guiding principles to try to ensure we have the right toilet in the right place, these factors included: